sezero/quakespasm/README.txt

   HOME directory support can be enabled via Misc/homedir_0.patch

-  The project can also be built with Codeblocks (project files included).
+  The project can also be built with Codeblocks (project files included)..

   5. Changes

   5.1.
 0.85.4

   o  Implement music (OGG, MP3, WAV) playback